blinksocks/blinksocks/docs/config/README.md

 `presets` are chaining from the first to the last, and are almost free to compose.

-For more information about presets, please check out [presets].
+For usage about presets, please check out [presets].

 ### blinksocks over TLS